 - Organise a person-centred planning meeting for a date during the first few weeks.

 Transition in school between year groups is managed carefully.
-Information including IEPs is shared between the old and new teachers.
+Information including Columbia SEND plans and pupil passports are shared between the old and new teachers.
 TAs have an opportunity to handover what they know, including which strategies work best.
 Receiving teachers might meet with an Inclusion Leader of Learning to talk through concerns before the new year starts.
 If appropriate the child will visit the new classroom a number of times with a familiar adult in order to orientate themselves.

 During annual reviews for children in year 5 we think about appropriate secondary schools.
 Parents are encouraged to visit as many as possible and offered help to do so.
 Our learning mentors can contact schools, arrange appointments and accompany parents on visits.
 They can support parents to ask useful questions.

 The SENCo of the receiving school is invited to the child’s year 6 annual review.
 Depending on the child’s particular needs they might visit the new school with a learning mentor or teaching assistant before the end of year 6 to orientate themselves, meet important people and take photos.
 The Inclusion Leader of Learning makes sure the receiving school has a good understanding of the child’s needs, and of strategies which have worked well.
 We are happy to have a continuing dialogue once the child has moved.